Samai embodies the daring spirit of a premium Cambodian rum, blending local sugarcane, copper stills, and international ambitions.

 History & origin

-- 2014 : Creation of the Samai distillery in Phnom Penh.
+- 2014: Creation of the Samai distillery in Phnom Penh.

-- Since then, Samai has developed a range of products, positioned itself in export markets (Singapore, France, Spain) and won international awards.
+- Since then, Samai has developed a range of products, positioned itself in export markets (Singapore, France, Spain), and won international awards.

 Production, ingredients & method

-Samai 's quality rests on several points:
+Samai's quality is based on several points:

-- Local ingredients: Molasses comes from sugar cane grown in Cambodia (Koh Kong province) for example.
+- Local ingredients: Molasses comes from sugarcane grown in Cambodia (Koh Kong province), for example.

 - Artisanal distillation: Use of copper pot stills to obtain more aromatic and complex rums.

-- Integrated process: The entire production (fermentation, distillation, aging, bottling) is carried out on site.
+- Integrated process: The entire production (fermentation, distillation, aging, bottling) is carried out on-site.

 Flagship product range